domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 ## John Rawls, American Philosopher

-How would you want the world to be if before you were born you didn't know your place in it?
+How would you want the world to be if before you were born you did not know your place in it?

 ## Ferdinand de Saussure, Swiss Linguist